middlewares/fast-route/README.md

         //The route parameters are stored as attributes
         $name = $request->getAttribute('name');

-        //You can echo the output (it will be captured and writted into the body) echo sprintf('Hello %s', $name);
+        //You can echo the output (it will be captured and written into the body) echo sprintf('Hello %s', $name);

         //Or return a string